 The page title is often displayed in search engine results pages and in the browser, so make sure it clearly explains the topic of the page in question.

 To learn more about optimising page titles, check out this article on title tags by Moz.

-These nine local SEO tips are a good place to start for any small businesses trying to improve their online visibility and grow their business.
+These nine local SEO tips are a good place to start for any small business trying to improve its online visibility and grow its business.

 It takes time to see results, and there are always new techniques you can use to boost your local SEO strategy, but ultimately it comes down to applying best practices, learning from practical experience, and monitoring the results.

 What local SEO tips do you have to boost your online visibility?
 Let us know in the comments section below.